Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-In Table~\ref{table: energies}, we list the candidate nuclei for which $Q_\text{ref}$ could be significantly improved by the muonic atom spectroscopy of the $2s_{1/2} \to 2p_{3/2}$ transition with MCs.
-For each of these nuclei, we calculate the bound-state muonic wavefunctions, unperturbed energies and transition rates using the fully relativistic Multiconfiguration Dirac-Fock and General Matrix Elements Program (MCDFGME)~\cite{2025-mcdfgme}, accounting for leading order QED corrections to all orders~\cite{2019-indelicato_qed, 2025-Baptista, 2025-okumura}.
+\textit{Realization -} In Table~\ref{table: energies}, we list the candidate nuclei for which $Q_\text{ref}$ could be significantly improved by the muonic atom spectroscopy of the $2s_{1/2} \to 2p_{3/2}$ transition with MCs.
+For each of these nuclei, we calculate the bound-state muonic wavefunctions, unperturbed energies, and transition rates using the fully relativistic Multiconfiguration Dirac-Fock and General Matrix Elements Program (MCDFGME)~\cite{2025-mcdfgme}, accounting for leading order vacuum polarization corrections non-perturbatively~\cite{2019-indelicato_qed, 2025-Baptista, 2025-okumura}.
 A two-parameter Fermi function is used with a surface thickness of $2.3$\,fm and the updated radii from Ref.~\cite{2025-ohayon_critical}.
 The natural linewidths are obtained as the sum of the decay widths of the upper and lower levels involved in the transition, neglecting quantum interference effects~\cite{2014-CascadeQI}.

 The EFG is calculated perturbatively for the $2p_{3/2}$ level to yield the muonic quadrupole splitting parameter $B$ through Eq.~\ref{Eq: B_realtion}.
-Minor corrections, such as those stemming from the vacuum polarization modification to the $E2$ operator~\cite{2019-Natalia}, the quadrupole moment distribution~\cite{1978-NiceGraph}, and nuclear polarization~\cite{1976-MS}, are not included here, as their contributions to $B$ are negligible compared to the uncertainty in $Q$.
+Minor corrections, such as those stemming from the vacuum polarization modification to the quadrupole operator~\cite{2019-Natalia}, the quadrupole moment distribution~\cite{1978-NiceGraph}, and nuclear polarization~\cite{1976-MS}, are not included here, as their contributions to $B$ are negligible compared to the uncertainty in $Q$.